davidmalcolm/gcc-python-plugin/docs/basics.rst

       Get all variables in this compilation unit as a list of :py:class:`gcc.Variable`

+.. py:function:: gccutils.get_variables_as_dict()

+      Get a dictionary of all variables, where the keys are the variable names (as strings), and the values are instances of :py:class:`gcc.Variable`

 .. py:function:: gcc.maybe_get_identifier(str)

       Get the :py:class:`gcc.IdentifierNode` with this name, if it exists,